maxzheng/great-life-guide/README.md

 * Define what you want out of life to iteratively get there.
 * Simple steps to continuously improve yourself.
 * Essential skills to improve the body and mind.
+* Useful things to know as you grow.

 Why did I write this?
 ---------------------